MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/m365-copilot/chat-with-fno-data-on-m365copilot.md

 Finance scenario

-Inquire collection status on Microsoft 365 Copilot (media/Inquire-collection-status.mp4)
+**Video** Inquire collection status on Microsoft 365 Copilot media/Inquire-collection-status.mp4

 Supply Chain scenario

-Inquire onhand inventory on Microsoft 365 Copilot(media/Inquire-onhand-inventory.mp4)
+**Video** Inquire onhand inventory on Microsoft 365 Copilot media/Inquire-onhand-inventory.mp4

 ## What is happening behind the scenes?
 The user's question is translated into a FetchXML query and executed against finance and operations database through virtual entities.
 The results are summarized and responded to the user.
-Here's the architecture that works behind the scenes.
+The following graphic shows the architecture that works behind the scenes.

+[A graphic image that shows the data flow between finance and operations apps and Microsoft 365 Copilot](media /finops-structured-data-architecture.png)

 ## Are we limited to the supported customer scenarios?
 No, we aren't limited to the supported customer scenarios.
 Think of these scenarios as patterns which Microsoft 365 Copilot can process.
 All finance and operations entities that follow these patterns can be enabled for Copilot as they're supported by virtual entities.
 Here's the list of entities eligible for virtualization.